BerkAlpGozek/WebDingsCalculator/README.md

 This project was made in Playgrounds using SwiftUI.

-I followed these steps in making this project:
+The Project Recipe:
+-
   - Create all the buttons required for this calculator and place them accordingly
   - Use a disabled button for the LCD with the alignment Trailing.
   - Create required variables:
     - A String called `DispText`
       - This is what is displayed on the LCD
-    - An Int Called `InPocket`
+    - An Float Called `InPocket`
      - This is the stored variable in the calculator when an operation is made
     - An Int Called `Sign`
       - This states the type of  operation